Manish-SDU/Volcanic/README.md

 # Volcanic

 Volcanic is a comprehensive web application for exploring and tracking volcanic activity worldwide.
-It combines real-time data, interactive tools, and gamified elements to provide an engaging experience for volcano enthusiasts.
+It combines real-time data and interactive tools to provide an engaging experience for volcano enthusiasts.

 <div align="center">
   <img src="Images/volcanic.png" alt="Volcanic App" width="100%">